 Travelling to safety

-By the end of World War II, the world had seen millions of families and children leaving their homes in search for safety, peace and protection.
+By the end of World War II, the world had seen millions of families and children leaving their homes in search of safety, peace and protection.

-In 2022, since the war in Ukraine began, families have flocked to train stations or taken to foot in long, dangerous and freezing journeys to reach safety.
-Once they cross the border they can finally receive essential support and protection from harm.
+Families have flocked to train stations or taken to foot on long, dangerous and freezing journeys to reach safety.
+Once they cross the border, they can finally receive essential support and protection from harm.

 "The war (in Ukraine) has caused one of the fastest large-scale displacements of children since World War II."